 Ready to treat your pooch to some plantain goodness?
 Keep these tips in mind: moderation and proper cooking are key.
 Bid farewell to those tough plantain peels – they’re a no-go for your dog’s tummy.
 Ripe or yellow plantains are generally a safe bet.

-See also: Can Dogs Eat Carrots?
-Healthy Snacks for Puppies
+See also: Can Dogs Eat Lobster?

 A word of caution: store-bought plantain chips aren’t the best choice for your furry friend, since they’re often loaded with fat and sodium.
 So, can dogs eat plantains?
 Absolutely – just be mindful of the potential pitfalls!
 We hope this guide has been a helpful resource for you and your four-legged pal.